Bokken, Jo and Martial Art Staff Maintenance

 Maintain your bokken, jo or martial art staff when necessary according to the following guidelines:

 1) After several months of use, your bokken, jo or bo staff may need maintenance.
-If the surface looks dry or faded, as if the oil finish has worn, use Kingfisher Finish Oil type M. This will protect the wood from atmospheric humidity swings as well as wear from handling.
+If the surface looks dry or faded, as if the oil finish has worn, we recommend a linseed oil based finish.
+This will protect the wood from atmospheric humidity swings as well as wear from handling.
 Don't overdo it!
 Finish oil treatments aren't needed if the original finish is still in good shape!
 Use very thin coats.
 Avoid a heavy build up of oil.

 Contact in Paired Practice